When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 A Beautiful Story of Friendship

 Joe and Ravi are outsiders.
-Joe’s lonely after his best friend moved away, and Ravi has just moved to America from India and is struggling to fit in.
-Though they have nothing in common, they are both bullied by the same enemy.
+Joe is lonely after his best friend moved away, and Ravi has just moved to America from India and is struggling to fit in.
+Though they seem to have nothing in common, they are both targeted by the same bully.

-Told over the course of one week, this fast-paced story is a great one for children who have ever felt like an outsider.
-With a fantastic lesson about getting an attitude check and being sensitive to others, it’s a great one to share with your nine-year-old.
+Told over the course of one week, this fast-paced story is great for children who have ever felt left out.
+It teaches a fantastic lesson about checking your assumptions and finding friends in unexpected places.

 Product Specs